Duration: about 2 weeks

 - Optional: If you have got the Smashing Node.js book I referenced earlier, read chapters 8 and 9.

-- Now that you have learned enough Node.js to build the backend of a modern web application, you have to learn Backbone.js so you can rapidly build web applications on the frontend.
-You are a Node.js developer if you know only Node.js, but with Backbone.js and Node.js, you are a badass JavaScript developer with the skills and tools to build all sorts of web applications.
-Go learn Backbone.js completely.
+- Now that you have learned enough Node.js to build the backend of a modern web application, you have to learn Backbone.js, Ember.js, or Angular.js so you can rapidly build web applications on the frontend.
+You are a Node.js developer if you know only Node.js, but with oen of the noted front-end frameworks and Node.js, you are a badass JavaScript developer with the skills and tools to build all sorts of web applications.
+Go learn Backbone.js completely, or learn Ember.js or Angular.js.

 - With a complete understanding of Node.js and Backbone.js, you are ready to build any type of web application.
-You can go ahead and build a startup at this juncture, if you are intrepid.
+You can build a startup at this juncture, if you are intrepid enough.

 But before you head off for your adventure, build the NodeApp web application at the link below; this exercise provides you with a real-world practical in Node.js/Backbone.js web application development: